pubkey/rxdb/docs-src/docs/fulltext-search.md

 As RxDB is designed with [offline-first applications](./offline-first.md) in mind, the fulltext search plugin supports this paradigm by ensuring that all search operations can be performed offline.
 This is crucial for applications that need to function in environments with intermittent or no internet connectivity, offering users a consistent and reliable search experience with zero latency.

 :::warning beta
-The pipeline plugin is in **beta** mode and the API might be changed without a major RxDB release.
+The flexsearch plugin is in **beta** mode and the API might be changed without a major RxDB release.
 :::

 ## Using the RxDB Fulltext Search